sharafjul/CIND-820-Project/README.md

 The study is divided into the following steps:

-    - Data wrangling & Data cleansing*, aimed at merging the tables, remove missing values, and ricombine data in more informating tables
+    - Data wrangling & Data cleansing, aimed at merging the tables, remove missing values, and ricombine data in more informating tables
     - Exploratory Data Analysis, in which we will have a general view of the data and the relations between variables
     - Feature Engeneering, in which new more explanatory variables will be created